Cali Babey, PsyD

 Who do I work with

-I work with children, adolescents, and adults and specialize in working with LGBTQ identified individuals and their loved ones.
-I offer individual, couples, and family sessions.
+I work primarily with adults and young adults and specialize in working with LGBTQIA+ identified individuals and their loved ones.
+I particularly enjoy working with clients who are navigating life transitions and identity development.
+I offer individual, relationship counseling, and family sessions.

 My areas of interest